amccorkl/Horiseon-Project/README.md

 ---

 ## The Task
-To refactor the html by providing more accessibility through Semantic HTML code.
+To refactor the html by providing more accessibility through Semantic HTML code and connect links to other places in the webpage.
 The code includes CSS language.

 * Designed for desktop viewing only.